 6. Static Local Variables in Loops

-In C++, a static variable inside a loop retains its value across iterations.
+In C++, a static variable within a loop maintains its value throughout successive iterations.

 C++ Static Local Variables in Loops Example

-Let's look at an example to demonstrate the static local variabel in loops in c++.
+Let's consider an illustration to showcase the static local variable in loops in C++.

 Example